 - indigestion (heartburn)

 - unexplained weight loss

 - pain in the upper abdomen, side or back, which may cause you to wake up at night

-- changed bowel motions – including diarrhoea, severe constipation, or pale, foul-smelling stools that are difficult to flush away.
+- changed bowel motions – including diarrhoea, severe constipation, or pale, oily, foul-smelling stools that are difficult to flush away

-The symptoms listed above do not necessarily mean that you have cancer; they can indicate other conditions.
-However, you should see your doctor if you have any of these symptoms.
+These symptoms can also occur in many other conditions and do not necessarily mean that you have cancer.
+Speak with your general practitioner (GP) if you have any of these symptoms.

 My symptoms started with itchy skin.
 After a few days I was jaundiced and had dark-coloured urine and back pain.